virtool/virtool-website/content/docs/manual/ug_analyses/index.md

 ## Create an Analysis

-Select the sample of interest and click on the blue _Analyses_ tab, as shown above under _List of Analysis_.
+Select the sample of interest and click on the blue _Analyses_ tab, as shown above under _List of Analyses_.

 To create a new analysis for this sample, click on the blue plus icon on the right and a dialog box will appear.